-9.1 Scoring of Round 1: The scoring for Round 1 will proceed as follows:

-1. Using Form 3, entitled "Judge's Individual Placings (Prejudging)", each judge will award each competitor an individual placing from 1 to 15, ensuring that no two or more competitors receive the same placing.
+- 9.1 The scoring of Round 1 is carried out as follows: - 1.
+Using Form 3, entitled "Judge's Individual Placings (Prejudging)", each judge will award each competitor an individual placing from 1 to 15, ensuring that no two or more competitors receive the same placing.
 The judges may use Form 4, entitled "Judge's Personal Notes" to record their assessment about each competitor.

-2. The statisticians will collect Form 3 from the judges and will then transcribe each judge's placings onto Form 5, entitled "Score Sheet (Statisticians)".
+- 2. The statisticians will collect Form 3 from the judges and will then transcribe each judge's placings onto Form 5, entitled "Score Sheet (Statisticians)".
 They will then discard two highest and two lowest scores (if nine judges) or one highest and one lowest (if less than nine judges) for each competitor, and will add up the remaining scores to produce a "Round 1 Subscore" and a "Round 1 Place".
-The competitor with the lowest subscore is awarded 1st place while the competitor with the highest subscore is awarded 15th place.

-3. Should a tie occur in the "Round 1 Subscore", the tie will be broken using the "Relative Placement" method.
+The competitor with the lowest subscore is awarded 1st place while the competitor with the highest subscore is awarded 15th place. - 3.
+Should a tie occur in the "Round 1 Subscore", the tie will be broken using the "Relative Placement Method".